All About DHT in the Scalp & DHT Blockers Explained !

-Your tendency for hair loss is inherited so DHT can affect you in different ways.
+Your tendency for hair loss is inherited, so DHT can affect you in different ways.

-In other words, it's handed down in your generation.
+In other words, it's handed down genetically.

 You’ll be surprised to know that also women can have that problem though only 30 million of them have it vs 50 million men in the United states!

 Let's talk about how DHT works, how DHT applies to your hair and what you can do to avoid, or at least postpone baldness.

 First let me explain you what DHT is doing to you.